These winning food photos will make you hungry

 “At the table.”
 Winner of the Award for Women Photographers.
 Marguerite Oelofse

-“[The image is] a celebrating African heritage, fused with a touch of inspiration from French Post-Impressionist artist, Henri Matisse,” winner Marguerite Oelofse explains.
+“[The image is] a celebrating African heritage, fused with a touch of from French Post-Impressionist artist, Henri Matisse,” winner Marguerite Oelofse explains.
 “The painter-like aesthetic in my photography creates a three-dimensional feeling by using bold colors, form, and textures.
 These elements are native to our diverse South African culture.”

 Wine Photographer of the Year—People